Signed in as:

 Cara Jung is a relatively new transplant to Whidbey Island, and has finally found her "home" here in the Northwest.
 Her love of the outdoors has grown tremendously over the past several years, it's begun to influence her ceramic work.
 Cara creates biomorphic ceramic sculptures that are inspired by a variety of animals.
 She's especially drawn to birds, mollusks and microscopic animals like tardigrades.
 Cara also makes a line of functional pottery.

 Cara has been a working ceramic artist for 20 years.
 She took her first pottery class in college and hasn't looked back.
-She earned her BA in Art and Communication from Luther College in 2001 and went on to earn her MFA in Ceramics from PennWest (Edinboro) in 2008.
-She worked for several years as a production potter at Banner Oak Pottery in New London, MN.
+She earned her BA in Art and Communication from Luther College in 2001 and went on to earn her MFA in Ceramics from PennWest in 2008.
+She enjoyed several years as a production potter at Banner Oak Pottery in New London, MN.
 She also worked as summer apprentice at Clay Bay Pottery in Ellison Bay, WI.
 Cara has taught ceramics to students of all levels- including college courses, kids classes, high school and adult classes.
 She exhibits her work regionally and nationally.

 Cara has been the proud owner of Whidbey Clay Center since 2019.
 She enjoys sharing her love of clay with others and strives to provide a lively group setting where artists can inspire and help motivate one another to create great work.
 Cara is extremely grateful for the support of her studio members and the Whidbey Island clay community.